-Accommodations in Maui range from five-star resorts to cozier spaces, with no shortage of seaside stays.
-Book early for the suites with best views.
+Accommodations in Maui range from five-star resorts to cozier spaces, with no shortage of gorgeous hotels by the beach.
+Just remember to book early to snag suites with best views.

 As far as five-star resorts go, this Four Seasons branch strikes the right balance between luxury and cozy neutrals.